Sumitharp/part2/Revolut.md

 ## Compared to Competition:

-Revolut has performed better as compared to its European Econiomic Area (EEA) rivals.
+Revolut has performed better as compared to its European Economic Area (EEA) rivals.
 Revolut's revenue is 2019 was ~£160 million compared to Monzo's £67 million and Starling £30 million.
 At the end of  2019, Revolut had 10 million customers far greater than 2.5 million of Monzo and 1 million of Starling.
 Further, Revolut's average contribution per customer was £24 compared to £21 (Monzo) and £20 (Starling).
 Revolut's total transaction volume was £65 billion in 2019 almost 5x more than Monzo.
 However, Revolut's customer base is half that of NuBank (Brazil) which is seen as a revolutionary bank in Latin America, especially in countries like Brazil where the interest rate is very high and traditional banks charge high fees on every transaction.
 Additionally, Revolut's competitor Chime in North America has a large customer base in US (8 million in 2020) with decent revenues and deposit base which the neo banks from EEA donot enjoy as they are still not primary accounts for most customers.
 There is also Sofi bank (USA) (2x Revolut's revenue) which generates most of its revenue from student loans and repayments.

 ## Recommendations: